microsoft/Azure-Analytics-and-AI-Engagement/lab24/Setup-instructions.md

-# Modern Analytics with Microsoft Fabric, Copilot and Azure Databricks DREAM PoC Accelerator Setup Guide
+# Elevate your data workflow with Microsoft Fabric, Copilot, and Azure Databricks DREAM PoC Accelerator Setup Guide

 ## What is DPoC?
 DREAM PoC Accelerators (DPoC) are packaged DREAM Demos using ARM templates and automation scripts (with a demo web application, Power BI reports, Fabric resources, ML Notebooks etc.) that can be deployed in a customer’s environment.